pyccel/pyccel/developer_docs/semantic_stage.md

 However, there are other examples so it is important to consider whether there is anything happening under the hood when adding a new `_visit_X` function.
 Often to handle these hidden details new variables must be created.
 In this case it is important to use the scope to avoid name collisions.
+These variables that are created should be tagged as `is_temp = True`.
+This allows Pyccel to differentiate between variables which appear in the code and should be preserved at all costs, and variables which are created by Pyccel and may be omitted if it leads to cleaner code.

 ## Object Tree